The Student Multimedia Design Center provides the following services:

 The Student Multimedia Design Center provides consultations on many multimedia-related topics, including:

 Consultations services are available for all current University of Delaware students, staff, and faculty at no charge.
-Most consultations last between 15 minutes and one hour, take place in the Student Multimedia Design Center, and are arranged over email.
+Most consultations last between 15 minutes and one hour, take place in the Student Multimedia Design Center and are arranged over email or Library chat services.